Ultra123-hub/DSN-AI-Hackathon-2024-Low-Resource-Translation-English-Yoruba-Using-MT5-Model/README.md

 On average, Yoruba sentences tend to be longer than English.
 Also, the distribution is slightly skewed to the right indicating that there are fewer longer sentences.

 <p align="left">
   <img src="sentence_length2.png" alt="description" width="700" height="auto"/>
 </p>

 _Source: Author's computation_

+On the test data however, the English texts appear to be longer compared to their corresponding Yoruba pairs.

 ## Model training